solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## Monitoring hardware and query performance

-In addition to the audit and activity logs, server performance can also be monitored with [Azure Metrics].
-Azure metrics are provided in a one-minute frequency and alerts can be configured from them.
-For more information, reference [Monitoring in Azure Database for MySQL][42] for specifics on what kind of metrics can be monitored.

-As previously mentioned, monitoring metrics such as the `cpu_percent` or `memory_percent` can be important when deciding to upgrade the database tier.
+As previously discussed in the monitoring section of this guide, monitoring metrics such as the `cpu_percent` or `memory_percent` can be important when deciding to upgrade the database tier.
 Consistently high values for extended periods of time could indicate a tier upgrade is necessary.

 Additionally, if CPU and memory do not seem to be the issue, administrators can explore database-based options such as indexing and